uidaholib/main-web-redesign_draft/content/open/fellowship/faq.md

 **Which courses are eligible for this project?**

 Faculty can apply to transform _any_ course in this fellowship program.
 Faculty teaching [Idaho GEM courses](http://coursetransfer.idaho.gov/GEMsearch.aspx), high enrollment courses, and [dual-enrollment courses](https://dualcredit.uidaho.edu/) are especially encouraged to apply.
-The Think Open Program also welcomes applications from faculty hoping to increase quailty representation of marginalized identities in their course materials.
+The Think Open Program also welcomes applications from faculty hoping to increase quality representation of marginalized identities in their course materials.